reg.mini.dev is the minimus registry

 --namespace={same namespace as your helm chart}

-Using an encoded file
+Create Kubernetes Secret using an encoded file

 After logging in using the docker login steps above, we can create an encoded config.json file locally with the value necessary to generate the Kubernetes Secret.